pavsavov/SuperCharactersApp/README.md

 *Used 3rd party libraries and other technology stack information:

    >ASP.NET CORE v2.2
+   >EF Core

-   1.X.PagedList - Used for pagination -> https://github.com/dncuug/X.PagedList
+* X.PagedList - Used for pagination -> https://github.com/dncuug/X.PagedList
-   2.Shouldly - Used in my unit tests  -> [https://github.com/shouldly/shouldly]
+* Shouldly - Used in my unit tests  -> [https://github.com/shouldly/shouldly]
-   3.AutoMapper - used to map DTO to models and vice versa -> [https://github.com/AutoMapper/AutoMapper]
+* AutoMapper - used to map DTO to models and vice versa -> [https://github.com/AutoMapper/AutoMapper]
-   4.XUnit - framework for unit testing -> [https://xunit.github.io/]
+* XUnit - framework for unit testing -> [https://xunit.github.io/]

 Used InMemory Db instead mocking for the unit tests.